 When I was re-reading this essay, it occurred to me that much of what George Orwell says of Kipling, arguably applies to Georgette Heyer, that creator of an artificial Golden Era from that most turbulent period of violent social change, the time of the Regency in the UK.
 She can also seduce the reader into revelling in this wholly artificial fantasy world, so vividly and often humorously portrayed.

-Yet, it possesses just that ‘tawdry appeal’ that George Orwell notes in that of Kipling.
-Like him, and like P G Wodehouse, she has created a world that never existed, and reinterprets history from a highly static and consensus oriented perspective.
+It also possesses just that appeal that George Orwell notes in that of Kipling.
+Like him, and like P G Wodehouse, she has created a world that never existed, and can beguile the reader into revelling into it.

 So addictive do many of her admirers find her works, that they will return to them again and again as comfort reading.